2017 Clemson Tigers men's soccer team

-The 2017 Clemson Tigers men's soccer team represents Clemson University during the 2017 NCAA Division I men's soccer season.
+The 2017 Clemson Tigers men's soccer team represented Clemson University during the 2017 NCAA Division I men's soccer season.
 The Tigers were led by head coach Mike Noonan, in his eighth season.
-They play home games at Riggs Field.
+They played home games at Riggs Field.
 This was the team's 57th season playing organized men's college soccer and their 30th playing in the Atlantic Coast Conference.
 The Tigers finished with a record of 12–6–1 and an ACC record of 4–4–0.
 The Tigers lost in the Semifinals of the ACC tournament to eventual champions Wake Forest.
 They were selected to participate in the NCAA Tournament for the fifth year in a row.
 However, they lost to Coastal Carolina in the second round.